 In the session wizard, provide database connection details and valid credentials, and click the Next button:

-In the Select SQL logs to analyze step of the wizard, add all transaction log backups in order to ensure that full chain of transaction log backups is available.
+In the Select data sources step of the wizard, add all transaction log backups in order to ensure that full chain of transaction log backups is available.
 This is essential, since ApexSQL Log needs the full chain to reconstruct row history and before/after details.
 Click the Next button to advance:

 In the Filter setup step of the wizard, use various filters to narrow down the auditing range as much as possible, so specific transactions can be easily located.
 Providing custom date/time range or selecting only specific table(s) for auditing greatly affects the results, making them easier to explore.
 After all filters have been added, click the Next button to proceed: